Shopify/js-buy-sdk/guide/index.md

 ## Creating a single "Buy Button" that links to checkout

-Once you have created your `ShopClient`, fetch information about your product to display in your UI:
+Once you have created your `ShopClient` ([see documentation here](/js-buy-sdk/#creating-a-shop-client)), fetch information about your product to display in your UI:

 ```js
 var product;